-Public debates about teacher licensure often center on the extent to which traditional licensure exams are a useful screen as opposed to an inefficient barrier to entry to the teacher workforce (e.g., Angrist & Guryan, 2008).
+Public debates about teacher licensure often center on the extent to which traditional licensure exams are a useful screen as opposed to an inefficient barrier to entry to the teacher workforce (e.g., Angrist & Guryan, 2008; Goldhaber, Cowan, & Theobald, 2017a).
 Advocates argue that teacher licensure tests are an important quality screen needed to professionalize teaching, often comparing them to tests taken by lawyers and doctors before they are certified to practice (Maeroff, 1985).
 On the other side, critics often point to empirical evidence that licensure tests may negatively impact efforts to diversify the teacher workforce (e.g., Goldhaber & Hansen, 2010).
+We unfortunately have limited ability to test these theories for two reasons.
+First, our data does not predate the introduction of licensure tests in Washington, so we cannot test whether the existence of licensure tests has an overall impact on the quality of the teacher workforce.
+Second, as described in the next section, very few candidates in Washington fail the licensure tests that are the focus of this paper, so it is difficult to assess the impact of these tests as a screen for ineffective teachers.
+That said, the low pass rates we report are important in themselves, as they suggest that this mechanism through which licensure tests could impact the quality of the teacher workforce (i.e, as a pass/fail screen) is unlikely to have much impact.

-Beyond their use in teacher licensing (as a "pass/fail" screen), teacher licensure test scores are typically not used for any additional personnel decisions (e.g., hiring or professional development).
-Indeed, test developers actively discourage the use of licensure tests for decisions other than licensure itself, despite the fact that teacher test scores may be predictive of student achievement away from the high-stakes cut-point used to determine employment eligibility.3 In fact, empirical evidence at the elementary level shows positive and significant relationships between teachers' performance on some licensure exams and student test scores throughout the teacher test score distribution (Clotfelter et al., 2006, 2007; Goldhaber & Hansen, 2010; Goldhaber, 2007; Hendricks, 2014).
+Although teacher licensure test scores are typically not used for any additional personnel decisions (e.g., hiring or professional development)-and indeed, test developers actively discourage the use of licensure tests for decisions other than licensure itselfteacher test scores may be predictive of student achievement away from the high-stakes cut-point used to determine employment eligibility.3 In fact, empirical evidence at the elementary level shows positive and significant relationships between teachers' performance on some licensure exams and student test scores throughout the teacher test score distribution (Clotfelter, Ladd, & Vigdor, 2006, 2007; Goldhaber & Hansen, 2010; Goldhaber, 2007; Hendricks, 2014).
 Goldhaber (2007), for instance, analyzes data from North Carolina and finds that having a teacher who passed the Praxis II tests rather than one who failed is correlated with an increase in a student's mathematics achievement of about 6% of a standard deviation, and that a one standard deviation increase in a teacher's test score is predictive of an increase in student mathematics achievement of about 3% of a standard deviation.
 Most recently, Hendricks (2014) documents increases in student achievement associated with the movement of a teacher with a high licensure score into the student's grade and school.
+This paper builds on this prior evidence by investigating the extent to which continuous licensure test scores provide a signal of future teacher effectiveness in secondary STEM subjects.